Saros (video game): Development and release

 Following the release of Returnal (2021), Housemarque sought to expand upon the game's gameplay and narrative style within a new intellectual property.
 Ilari Kuittinen, CEO and co-founder of Housemarque, said that Saros was made possible due to the studio's acquisition by Sony in July 2021.
-Development of Saros began in 2022, with its budget totaling "tens of millions of euros".
-The studio is being assisted by Nixxes Software on art and gameplay elements and PlayStation Studios Creative Arts on sound design.
-The game is being developed using Unreal Engine 5.
+The development began in 2022, with its budget totaling "tens of millions of euros".
+The studio was assisted by Nixxes Software, PlayStation Studios Creative Arts, and XDev.
+Nixxes contributed to art and gameplay elements, while Creative Arts provided support on sound design.
+The game was developed using Unreal Engine 5.

-Saros was announced at the State of Play in February 2025.
-It is scheduled to release on 20 March 2026 for the PlayStation 5.
+Saros was announced at the State of Play in February 2025, and released on 30 April 2026 for the PlayStation 5.